vnglst/tafels.app/README.md

 Made with:

-- 🎆 `svelte` and `sapper`
+- `svelte` and `sapper`🎆
-- 🍡 nice animations and page transitions
+- nice animations and page transitions 🍡
-- 🌐 service workers
+- service workers 🌐
-- 🎺 web Audio with Howler
+- web Audio with Howler 🎺
-- 🎉 UI + colors based on book Refactoring UI
+- UI + colors based on book Refactoring UI 🎉

 ## Development